LLNL/H5Z-ZFP/docs/installation.rst

 Plugin vs. Non-Plugin Operation
 ----

-By default, the filter is designed to be used as an HDF5 *plugin*.
+By default, the filter is designed to be compiled for use as an HDF5 *plugin*.
-When it is used as a plugin, all HDF5 applications are *required* to *find* the plugin in a directory specified by the enviornment variable, ``HDF5_PLUGIN_DIR``.
-Currently, the HDF5 library offers no mechanism for applications themselves to specify pre-programmed directory(s) in which to search for the plugin.
-Applications are then always vulnerable to an incorrectly or unspecified ``HDF5_PLUGIN_DIR`` environment variable.
+When it is used as a plugin, all HDF5 applications are *required* to *find* the plugin shared library (named ``libh5*.{so,dylib}``) in a directory specified by the enviornment variable, ``HDF5_PLUGIN_DIR``.
+Currently, the HDF5 library offers no mechanism for applications themselves to have pre-programmed in the directory(s) in which to search for a plugin.
+Applications are then always vulnerable to an incorrectly specified or unspecified ``HDF5_PLUGIN_DIR`` environment variable.

-However, when used *within* the Silo library, this filter is **not** used as a *plugin* and is instead programmed directly into the Silo library as a *builtin* filter.
+However, when used *within* the Silo library, this filter is **not** compiled to be used as a *plugin* and is instead can be compiled for use as a library as a *builtin* filter.

 Other applications are also free to use the filter in this way.
 To do so, the filter must be compiled with the additional ``CPPFLAG``,